BlueOink/wsbfeels/README.md

 Collects (most) positions commented and posted within 24 hours and saves it to a csv file to be parsed.

 ## Usage
- You gotta install praw and python and get reddit app auth stuff
+ (Will update this more with in depth tutorial when I have time) You gotta install praw and python and get reddit app auth stuff

  First run `python options.py`